mceme/ImageCoin/doc/build-osx.md

 Notes
 -----

-* Tested on OS X 10.7 through 10.11 on 64-bit Intel processors only.
+* Tested on OS X 10.7 through 10.11 on 64-bit Intel processors.

+* Tested on OS X 13.2 through 13.2.3 on 64-bit M1 processors.

 * All of the commands should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities`.